Learning ORDER-Aware Multimodal Representations for Composite Materials Design

 \subsection{Cross-modal retrieval results}

 Cross-modal retrieval aims to identify the most relevant counterpart in one modality given a query in a different modality, which is fundamental to multimodal materials informatics and inverse design.
 Without additional fine-tuning, the cosine similarities between ORDER-pretrained features can be computed, as illustrated in \cref{fig_framework}b(i) and detailed in \cref{sec:method_retrieval}.
-We benchmark ORDER-dyn and ORDER-$\alpha$ (denoted as Ours-dyn and Ours-$\alpha$ in figures) against two baselines: (1) vanilla Cross-Modal Contrastive Learning (CMCL) with PEFT, and (2) MatMCL~\cite{sgpt}, (3) Distance-Weighted Contrastive Loss (DWCL) \cite{khosla2020supervised}, and (4) property-gap Triplet Loss~\cite{schroff2015facenet}.
+We benchmark ORDER-$\alpha$ and ORDER-$\alpha$-surr against four baselines: (1) vanilla Cross-Modal Contrastive Learning (CMCL), (2) MatMCL~\cite{sgpt}, (3) Distance-Weighted Contrastive Loss (DWCL) \cite{khosla2020supervised}, and (4) property-gap Triplet Loss~\cite{schroff2015facenet}.
 DWCL and Triplet are customized for this work by adapting standard loss functions to handle real-valued, multidimensional property supervision, which provides a more challenging and informative comparison for ORDER.
 Details on DWCL and Triplet can be found in \cref{sec:method_baselines}.
 All methods use identical CLIP-pretrained ViT-B/16 backbones with LoRA.
-Quantitative Top-$k$ accuracy is shown in \cref{fig_retrieval}a; qualitative retrieval examples using ORDER-dyn are shown in \cref{fig_retrieval}.
+Quantitative Top-$k$ accuracy is shown in \cref{fig_retrieval}a; qualitative retrieval examples using ORDER-dyn are shown in \cref{fig_retrieval}b,c.